cirruslabs/packer-plugin-tart/.web-docs/components/builder/tart/README.md

 <!-- End of code generated from the comments of the BootConfig struct in bootcommand/config.go; -->

-For more examples of various boot commands, see [`example/` directory](https://github.com/cirruslabs/packer-plugin-tart/tree/main/example) and [macOS Packer Templates for Cirrus CI](https://github.com/cirruslabs/macos-image-templates) project on GitHub.

 ### VNC configuration

 <!-- Code generated from the comments of the VNCConfig struct in bootcommand/config.go; DO NOT EDIT MANUALLY -->